Please consult the Graduate Calendar for detailed requirements on the graduate program you are interested in.

 Students in the BPAPM Specialization Public Policy and Administration (PPA) may be particularly interested in this pathway.
 There are two elements to the MPPA pathway as noted below.
 All BPAPM students, regardless of specialization, are eligible for the first element of the pathway.
 In addition, a second element is available for students in the PPA specialization which means your graduate degree may be completed by 4.0 further credits, representing two terms of full-time study.

 1. For all BPAPM students interested in the Master of Public Policy and Administration there is an ‘Advanced Completion Option’ open to students in any specialization.
-This option, if you qualify, allows you to shorten the Master of Public Policy and Administration degree by receiving advanced standing with a transfer of credit for up to 4 core courses (2.0 credits).
+This option allows you to shorten the Master of Public Policy and Administration degree by receiving advanced standing with a transfer of credit for up to 4 core courses (2.0 credits).

-2. If you are now in the specialization on Public Policy and Administration and you have a GPA of 10.4 or higher you may be eligible for the Accelerated Pathway on top of the ‘Advanced Completion Option.’
+2. If you are in the Public Policy and Administration specialization and you have a GPA of 10.4 or higher you may be eligible for the Accelerated Pathway on top of the ‘Advanced Completion Option.’
 This would allow you to receive advanced standing, with a transfer of credit from graduate courses for an additional 1.0 credit.